PlayStation Vue Review

 We tested PlayStation Vue and other live TV streaming services for more than 100 hours.
-PlayStation Vue is compatible with Amazon Fire TV, Apple TV, Google Chromecast, Roku, iPhone/iPad, Web Browsers, Android Phone/Tablet, Mac, Windows, PlayStation, LG Smart TV, Samsung Smart TV, Sony Smart TV, and VIZIO Smart TV.
+PlayStation Vue is compatible with Amazon Fire TV, Apple TV, Google Chromecast, Roku, Android TV, iPhone/iPad, Android Phone/Tablet, Mac, Windows, PlayStation, LG Smart TV, Samsung Smart TV, Sony Smart TV, and VIZIO Smart TV.

 Unlimited Cloud DVR

 PlayStation Vue has Unlimited DVR storage, but you can only keep shows for 28 days.
 You can only record entire series of shows (not single episodes); this can clutter your DVR.

 If you start recording after you tune into a channel, the recording will start from when you first started watching.
 You can watch the recording from the beginning while it is still recording.

 If you are outside your home network, you can only watch recorded shows that are also available on demand.